How To Edit Your Content Before Submitting

 Get Automated Assistance

-In addition to using the proofread check in Dante, use online programs that will help catch errors in your content While these programs aren’t always perfect, they may help you notice overlooked errors.
+In addition to using the proofread check in Dante, we expect you to use online programs that will help catch errors in your content.
+While these programs aren’t always perfect, they may help you notice overlooked errors.
 Grammarly is an automated proofreading program that offers a plugin to check your content in Dante.